 Patient/ public/ stakeholder primary engagement surveys were undertaken in December / January 2021-22.
-The statutory 60-day consultation period on this draft PNA will take place between March and May 2022.
+The statutory 60-day consultation period on the draft PNA took place between March and May 2022.

 4.1 Data Sources, Collection and Validation

 Having regard to the PNA Regulations, Guidance to the Regulations and the Information Pack from the Department of Health and Social Care published in October 2021, (Department of Health and Social Care, 2021) the following sources of data and collection / validation activities were undertaken.